Royal Air Force Injury Compensation Claims

 We can help you make an armed forces injury claim on a No Win No Fee basis.

 Members of the RAF, with certain exceptions, are entitled to the same protection as the civilian population when it comes to claiming compensation for injuries and illnesses they sustain whilst going about their duties.

 The Ministry of Defence, like any employer, has a duty to ensure that the proper safety measures are taken to minimise the risk of an accident occurring, whether on the ground or in the air.
-Where those measures are not taken, and injury is suffered as a result, the injured party may be entitled to armed forces injury compensation.
+If the proper measures were not taken, and you were injured as a result, you may be entitled to armed forces injury compensation.

 There are two main routes to claiming compensation for an injury or illness sustained while serving in the Air Force.
 The first is by making a civil personal injury claim.
 The second is to seek compensation through the Armed Forces Compensation Scheme (AFCS).

 Members of the Royal Air Force may be exposed to the same type of risks in the course of their service as civilian workers, as well as risks that are specific to military service.
 These include: